 |Date Issued: March 30, 2022||Date Revised:|

 Automotive materials such as brake shoes, brake pads and clutch plates may contain asbestos.
-When employers are unsure if these products contain asbestos, they must implement control measures to protect employees as per the requirements of Regulation 92-106 (Working with Material Containing Asbestos).
-It requires the development of a code of practice for Class 1 or low-risk work.
+When employers are unsure if these products contain asbestos, they must implement control measures to protect employees as per the requirements of Regulation 91-191 sections 25.3 to 25.5 (Code of practice for asbestos).
 Auto mechanics who perform brake and clutch repairs risk exposure to dust that may contain asbestos fibres.
 Once suspended in the air, asbestos fibres can be inhaled.
-Prolonged exposure to asbestos dust can cause chronic lung disease or lung cancer.
+Prolonged exposure to airborne asbestos fibres can cause ca variety of lung diseases and cancers.

 Never use compressed air to remove dust from automotive friction materials.
 Even if the employee shown here was wearing a respirator, others would still be exposed to airborne asbestos dust.